 Tomatoes can be a trigger food

-Cherries can lower your risk
+Cherries can lower your risk for gout

 Get your fiber